-Never ever write tests which depend on other test cases.
-No matter how carefully you design them, there will always be possibilities of false alarms.
-To make the situation worse, you may end up spending more time figuring out which test in the chain has caused the failure.
+Never ever write tests that depend on other test cases.
+No matter how carefully you design them, there will always be the possibility of false alarms.
+To worsen the situation, you may spend more time figuring out which test in the chain has caused the failure.

-In the best-case scenario, you should be able to run anyone test at any time, in any order.
+In the best-case scenario, we should be able to run the tests at any time, in any order.

-By making independent tests, it’s easy to keep your tests focused only on a small amount of behavior.
+By making independent tests, it is easy to keep your tests focused only on a small amount of behavior.
 When this test fails, you know exactly what has gone wrong and where.
 No need to debug the code itself.

 The Single Responsibility Principle (SRP) of SOLID Class-Design Principles says that classes should be small and single-purpose.
 This can be applied to your tests as well.
-If one of your test methods can break for more than one reason, consider splitting it into separate tests.
+If one of your test methods can break for multiple reasons, consider splitting it into separate tests.

 A repeatable test is one that produces the same results each time you run it.
 To accomplish repeatable tests, you must isolate them from anything in the external environment, not under your direct control.
 In these cases, feel free to use mock objects.
 They have been designed for this very purpose.

-Tests must be self-validating means – each test must be able to determine that the output is expected or not.
-It must determine it is failed or pass.
+Tests must be self-validating means – each test must be able to determine whether the output is expected or not.
+It must determine whether it is failed or passed.
 There must be no manual interpretation of results.

 Manually verifying the results of tests is a time-consuming process that can also introduce more risk.

-Make sure you don’t do anything silly, such as designing a test to require manual arrange steps before you can run it.
-You must automate any setup your test requires – even do not rely on the existence of database and pre-cooked data.
+Make sure you don’t do anything silly, such as designing a test to require manual arrangement steps before you can run it.
+You must automate any setup your test requires – even do not rely on the existence of a database and pre-cooked data.

 Create an in-memory database, create schema and put dummy data and then test the code.
-In this way, you can run this test N number of times without fearing any external factor which can affect test execution and it’s result.
+In this way, you can run this test N number of times without fearing any external factor affecting test execution and its result.

 Practically, You can write unit tests at any time.
-You can wait up to code is production-ready or you’re better off focusing on writing unit tests in a timely fashion.
+You can wait until the code is production-ready or you are better off focusing on writing unit tests in a timely fashion.

 As a suggestion, you should have guidelines or strict rules around unit testing.
 You can use review processes or even automated tools to reject code without sufficient tests.